yxm-dev/lab.sh/README.md

 options:
     --config                          enter in the configuration mode
     -h, --help                        display this help message
-    --info                            display info on how to contribute -i, --index                       create the indexes
+    --info                            display info on how to contribute -n, --new                         create a new QA, doc, def or ref file -i, --index                       update the indexes
     -c, --convert                     convert the files from md to html -p, --push
         md, markdown                  push the markdown files